How to Update DNS and Advanced DNS Records in support.web.com

 This would potentially create conflicts with other records and could result in the loss of email or website services.
 If you want to redirect traffic for a second-level domain, you can review our Web Forwarding product.

 TXT Records have several functions.
-One common function is to use the TXT record to create a Sender Policy Framework or SPF.
+One common use is to use the TXT record to create a Sender Policy Framework or SPF.
 SPF Records help stop email spammers from forging the From fields in an email.
-Thus, allowing the owner of a domain to designate the IP address that can be used to send email from that domain.
+This allows the owner of a domain to assign the IP address that can be used to send emails from that domain.

 Need help creating an SPF TXT record?
 Click this site directly above entries.

 Another function is to create Domain-based Message Authentication, Reporting, and Conformance (DMARC).
-DMARC uses DNS to publish information on how an email from a domain should be handled (e.g., do nothing, quarantine the message, or reject it).
+A domain's email handling instructions are published in DNS using DMARC.
+These instructions determine whether to take no action, quarantine the message, or reject it.

-Domain Name System Security Extensions (DNSSEC) adds an extra layer of security to your domain.
+Domain Name System Security Extensions (DNSSEC) add an extra layer of protection to your domain.
 It uses a signature when trying to resolve your domain, ensuring that the connection is secure.

 - Why would I want it?
 DNSSEC provides added security against attacks such as cache poisoning.